majocerva/bone-electrical-conductivity/trabecular/README.md

 # Trabecular Bone

-This directory contains the computational models, data, and scripts used to study the effective electrical conductivity of trabecular bone.
+This directory contains a representative computational model of trabecular bone used to study its effective electrical conductivity.

-## Computational Models

-Trabecular bone geometries were generated with microstructures inspired by real micro-computed tomography (μCT) images.

-The electrical response was computed using the finite element method (FEM) at **100 kHz**.
+The trabecular microstructure is inspired by real micro-computed tomography (μCT) images.
+The electrical response is obtained using the finite element method (FEM) at a frequency of 100 kHz.

-## Effective Medium Model
+## Model

-An effective medium model based on the Bruggeman formulation was used to complement the FEM results and analyze the relationship between bone volume fraction (BV/TV) and effective electrical conductivity.

-## Contents
+The `models/` directory contains a representative trabecular bone geometry used in the FEM simulations.

+The model consists of two material domains:

+- Bone matrix
+- Bone marrow

+The corresponding electrical properties and physical tags are defined in the simulation scripts available in the `scripts/` directory of the main repository.